 From the lookout halfway back we can see the Rose Blanche Lighthouse silhouetted on its point; the buildings at Petites, which are splotches of colour on an otherwise bare headland; the numerous islands and sunkers that dot this coast; and the huge ocean that goes on forever into the distance…it’s a great last walk and vista before we turn Morgan’s Cloud’s bow west towards Nova Scotia in the morning.

-Sadly, the lighthouse will close to tourists on August 17th, a victim of lack of funding—just one more blow to the residents of this area.
+Sadly, the lighthouse has since closed to tourists, a victim of lack of funding—just one more blow to the residents of this area.